hundredrabbits/thebook/north_pacific_logbook.md

 We have to alter course to avoid a fishing fleet that lies ahead.
 We see many targets on AIS but they all bear similar names, ending with numbers.
 The last time this happened, the other ships turned out to be buoyed beacons, marking the position of their nets.
 We hoped this wasn't the same deal, as avoiding them all is hard.
 I really despise this industry.
 They shouldn't be here doing this.
 All of the trash we see on the ocean is from fishing.
 Foam fenders, floats, nets etc. They are filling it with garbage while emptying it of life.
 I really, really hate them.

 ##### 1530
 It's worse than we thought.
 We've stumbled into a minefield of fishing vessels, a fleet of over 40, all huddled in together around us.
-They're covering 40 nm of ocean, going around them was just not possible.
+They're covering 74 km (40 nm) of ocean, going around them was just not possible.
 There is room to go between them, but it is scary.
 AIS has been beeping non-stop for the past 4 hours.
 We thought we'd reached the end but we saw many more appearing on AIS.
 What a nightmare.
 I thought we'd be clear of these monsters tonight but no. How is this possible?
 Why are they all here?
 I feel like a mouse in a pit of snakes.

 The sight of all these targets is too crazy, I almost don't believe it.
 They're all Chinese-flagged vessels, all huddled up together here — a hellish sight.
 I really hope fog won't set in, otherwise this could get dangerous.
 This is worse than sailing in Japanese coastal waters.
-We went through thinking that we'd reach the end of the fleet soon, but the thing is that AIS doesn't load all targets, especially those beyond 12 nm.
+We went through thinking that we'd reach the end of the fleet soon, but the thing is that AIS doesn't load all targets, especially those beyond 22 km (12 nm).
 There are many, many more ahead.

 There are no birds here.
 I understand.
 If I could leave this place skyward I'd do it.

 ##### 2300
 We've passed it, but boy did it ever shake my trust of this ocean.
 I enjoyed its vast emptiness, and now we run into mid-ocean traffic of the worst sort.
 There is another cluster south of us, glad that it's there and not here.
 We spent the day weaving our way through them.
 The upside in all this is that we passed them quickly, as the wind was with us.
-Pino ran at 6 knots, eager too it seemed to leave this accursed patch of ships.
+Pino ran at 11 km/h (6 kn), eager too it seemed to leave this accursed patch of ships.
 When darkness fell, each ship turned on their lights, each one illuminating everything around them.
 It was easier to see where they were, but it also exposed just how many were around us, their light burning into the clouds above.
 Absolutely surreal, and horrible!
 Each time we approached an island of light we could hear their powerful engines whirring, and could smell their exhaust fumes.
 I was afraid they'd all start moving at once.
 It was like tiptoeing through a cave of sleeping bears.
 "SHHH!
 Must not wake them or they'll swallow us up!"

 The wind is light now, and we cannot download the weather.
 We'll try again tomorrow morning.
 I am tired from this day, these ships sucked out all my energy.
 I can't relax either, afraid to see another cluster ahead.
 Tomorrow will be better, it's got to be better.
 I want to be with the birds and porpoises again.